 I had been to Dillonvale once before, not long ago.
 My mother, stepfather and I were on one of our many adventures together and we found ourselves in Wheeling, West Virginia.
 When my mom told me that Dillonvale was really close by, we drove out to see it.
 It was nighttime and it was raining really hard and the road to get there was narrow and winding and dark.
 We made it there, though, and even somehow managed to find the old house my grandfather's sister had once lived in, which my mother remembered visiting when she was a child.
 Other than that, it seemed like an aging town without much of a future.
 When I went back to Ohio, I was determined to learn more not just about Dillonvale, but about who my grandfather's people were and where they came from.
 What I found there last week changed my whole identity and my whole understanding of who I am and where I came from.

-When I picture Ohio in my head, I tend to think of corn fields and farmhouses and the not-so-exciting Ohio Turnpike which I got the joy of traveling end to end twice a year as a child.
+When I picture Ohio in my head, I tend to think of corn fields and farmhouses and the not-so-exciting Ohio Turnpike which I got the joy of traveling end to end twice a year as a child on my way to visit my father’s family in Wisconsin.
 From the time I was old enough to consider it, I just inserted my grandfather into this image - on a farm somewhere with hay in his mouth, and I didn't think much more about it.
 As I travel now, I have a far more nuanced understanding that states are not monolithic entities, but rather vary greatly from end to end and top to bottom.
 Thus, when I pulled down the same windy road into Dillonvale, this time in broad daylight, I immediately understood that while it is in Ohio, it is also deep in Appalachia.
 When I started researching my local family history at the library, I found that their neighbors were mostly immigrants.
 One was a tailor, another a shopkeeper and many more were coal miners and laborers.
 Just understanding this basic idea of the landscape, culture and economy of the town my grandfather grew up in made so much more sense than the picture I had in my head.
-I have enjoyed my time in Appalachia immensely and somewhere in the back of my mind it always felt comfortable to me in a way I didn't understand.
+I have enjoyed my time in Appalachia immensely over the years and somewhere in the back of my mind it always felt comfortable to me in a way I didn't understand.
 Now I do understand because some part of me is from there too.

 Impressed with my memory from a dark and rainy night several years ago, I also managed to find the house his sister had lived in, and her cousin after her.
 It warmed my heart to see it well cared for by the current owners and with an Air Force flag out front.
 After getting the lay of the land, I made my way back to the library, where the two wonderful librarians helped me start to trace backwards from what little I knew about my family.
 I was very pleasantly surprised with what I found.